anastasios-b/universal-erp/README.md

 - Sales & Vendors (customer and supplier relations)
 - Appointments & Organizations (multi-organization structure with permissions)

-The goal of universal-erp is to present a fully functional, extensible enterprise backbone, built with robust backend logic and clean front-end separation for both web (React) and mobile (Flutter) clients.
+The goal of Universal ERP is to present a fully functional, extensible enterprise backbone, built with robust backend logic and clean front-end separation for both web (React) and mobile (Flutter) clients.